-During November and December 2010, we signed agreements with the California Institute for Regenerative Medicine ("CIRM") and the University of California system to distribute five human embryonic stem cell lines produced under the standard of Good Manufacturing Practices ("GMP").
+During November and December 2010, we signed agreements with the California Institute for Regenerative Medicine ("CIRM") and the University of California system to distribute five human embryonic stem cell lines produced under the standard of GMP.
 The agreement provides for the lines to be distributed in two phases.
-In the first phase, BioTime is providing research grade versions of the lines under a material transfer agreement that restricts the use to research use only.
+In the first phase, BioTime provided research grade versions of the lines under a material transfer agreement that restricts the use to research use only.
 We provided research-grade cell lines free of charge to CIRM-funded and California-based researchers until April 30, 2011.
-Since that date, researchers may purchase the research-grade cells from us at a price of \$2,500 per ampoule.
-As of June 30, 2011 we had provided research-grade lines to 28 researchers under this program, including researchers at Stanford University, the University of California San Francisco, the University of Southern California, the University of California Davis, the University of California Los Angeles, the University of California San Diego, California State University Fullerton as well as other institutions.
+Since that date, researchers may purchase the research-grade cells from us at a price of \$2,800 per ampoule.
+As of September 30, 2011 we had provided research-grade lines to 28 researchers under this program, including researchers at Stanford University, the University of California San Francisco, the University of Southern California, the University of California Davis, the University of California San Diego, California State University Fullerton as well as other institutions.

-In the second phase, we plan to make the GMP-grade cell lines, along with certain documentation and complete genomic DNA sequence information, available by November 2011.
+In the second phase, we are making the GMP-grade cell lines, along with certain documentation, available to researchers.
+The complete genomic DNA sequence information will be made available by the end of November 2011.
 We will charge a price for the GMP-grade cell lines that covers our production and delivery costs.
 Although no royalties will be payable to us by researchers who acquire the cell lines for research use, researchers who desire to use the GMP cell lines for therapeutic or diagnostic products, or for any other commercial purposes, may do so only after signing commercialization agreements acceptable to us.
 Commercialization agreements under this program will entitle us to receive royalties on net sales not to exceed 2% of net sales, reducible to 1.5% if the researcher must pay any other royalties in connection with the commercialization of their product.